Ani-Emmanuel/urlShortener/README.md

 - In the root folder create a file with the name **.env**

-- In the file create two variables all in SESHSECRET and DB_URL and set them accordingly eg like so:
+- In the **.env** file create two variables all in caps SESHSECRET and DB_URL and set them accordingly eg like so:
     - SESHSECRET = your secret
     - DB_URL = your database connection string